raman325/ha-zoom-automation/README.md

 #### Using the UI

 1. Click Install
-2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom Automation".
+2. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "Zoom".
 Select it.
 3. You will be asked to provide the `Client ID` and `Client Secret` that Zoom gave you earlier as well as the `Verification Token` as you grabbed from Zoom in the earlier section.
 Enter them in and click Submit.
 4. Skip to "Finish Setup" section below